xinyaocse/EchoLLM_Code/README.md

 ### Verification

-The Verification_script folder provides a method to verify the successful configuration and operational status of the radar.
+The *Verification_script* folder provides a method to verify the successful configuration and operational status of the radar.
 Specifically, the bone conduction headphones emits a linearly frequency-modulated signal, which is sampled and recorded by the mmWave radar using the Lua scripts in this folder.

 ### Measurement

-The measurement folder contains five files.
+The *Measurement_script* folder contains five files.
 Among them, *a​​dc_dataCaptureTest_audio.lua​​* serves as the radar configuration file.
 The remaining four scripts are used for the following purposes:

 - *adc_dataCapture_model.mlx*: Synchronizes mmWave data acquisition with batch audio playback via bone conduction headphones.
 - *muti_loc_exp_test_mti_beamform.mlx*: Implements signal-to-noise (SNR)-based optimal range bin selection.